arosboro/newsletter/README.md

 **Finalize:**

-- `member_secrets`: (Field => SharedSecret) The cantor's pairing of member sequence of the accepting member is removed.
+- `member_secrets`: (Field => SharedSecret) The cantor's pairing of `Newsletter.id` and `member_sequence` of the accepting member is removed (The `Subscription.member_secret_idx` value is used).

 * Note: Unsubscribing leaves past content visible to the user in read only mode.

 ## Helper Functions

-- `cantors_pairing`: Map two field values to a field value which will not intersect if there is sufficient entropy when choosing `path`.
+- `cantors_pairing`: Map two field values to a field value which will not intersect if there is sufficient entropy when choosing `Newsletter.group_symetric_key`, this will result in a unique value for each newsletter id and member sequence combination.
 - `is_empty_bytes64`: Determine if a Bytes64 struct contains only `0u128` values for `b0`, `b1`, `b2`, `b3`.
 Return `bool`.